-2.1 The Process for Defining Vision and Mission of the Department:
+2.1 Process for Defining Vision and Mission of the Department

-The following steps are followed to establish Vision and Mission of Department
+Following steps are followed to establish Vision and Mission of a department Step 1.The Vision & Mission of the Institute is taken as the reference for initiating the process of framing of Vision and Mission of the department.

-- Step 1.The Vision & Mission of the Institute is taken as the reference for initiating the process of framing of Vision and Mission of the department. - Step 2: The Department hosts a series of interaction meetings with the stakeholders involved in the process which includes, faculty, students, employers, alumni and parents in order to get the required inputs such as technical and generic skills required to sustain in the local as well as global market and Industry Advances in Technology and R & D. A draft copy of the Vision and Mission of the Department is drafted. - Step 3: The draft framed is checked to be consistent with the Institute Vision and Mission and is put in front of the Department Quality Assurance Cell (DQAC) for the necessary feedbacks and approvals to present in the Internal Quality Assurance Cell (IQAC). - Step 4: IQAC of the institute peruses the Department Vision and Mission received from the DQAC of the Department and checks the consistency with the Institute Vision and Mission and if required gives a revision of the statement to the respective Department. - Step 5: The approved statements are then presented in the Department Advisory Committee (DAC) for further consent and approvals.
+- Step 2: The Department holds a series of interaction meetings with the stakeholders involved in the process, which include faculty, students, employers, alumni, and parents, in order to obtain the necessary inputs such as technical and generic skills required to sustain in the local as well as global market, as well as Industry Advances in Technology and R & D. A draft copy of the Department's Vision and Mission is created. - Step 3: The draft copy evaluated for consistency with the Institute Vision and Mission, presented to the Department Quality Assurance Cell (DQAC) for input and approvals and then is presented to the Internal Quality Assurance Cell (IQAC). - Step 4: IQAC of the institute peruses the Department Vision and Mission received from the DQAC of the Department and checks the consistency with the Institute Vision and Mission and if required gives a revision of the statement to the respective Department. - Step 5: The approved statements are then presented in the Department Advisory Committee (DAC) for further consent and approvals.
 DAC gives the consent to IQAC for further actions required for the final approval. - Step 6: IQAC presents the final copy of the statement to the Governing Body (GB) for the final approval and release of the Statement. - Step 7: The process may be repeated in case the GB rejects the statement presented by the IQAC or else in Step 6, GB gives the necessary approvals for the further dissemination of the statements to the stakeholders.